2021 Curriculum & Instruction Degree Guide

 The education level required is different depending on the curriculum career you are seeking.

-Career Opportunities for Curriculum Majors
+Career Opportunities for A Degree In Curriculum Graduate

 A Curriculum Coordinator will work in a school district and may be hired for specific grade levels or subjects.
 This will allow you to tailor professional development classes for your particular area.
 Most school districts will require at least a master's degree in Curriculum and Instruction and some may require a master's degree in your content area.
 Also, many districts require a minimum number of years as a classroom teacher before becoming a curriculum coordinator.